Purging the Fuel System

 It is the same as priming the fuel system but without any fuel in the

 - Remove the fuel tank and drain it.
 This is easy to do on all Miniplane paramotors.

-- Tip the paramotor over enough so all of the fuel runs OUT of the carburetor and not into the engine.
+- Tip the paramotor over enough so all of the fuel runs out of the carburetor and not into the engine when you do steps #5 or #6.
 This is not possible, however, on some paramotors that have the

 This should always be done before storing the paramotor for more than a few weeks, especially if gasoline with ethanol is used.
 Ethanol mixes can corrode various parts of the carburetor

 – and ruin it.